cfoh/Multi-Armed-Bandit-Example/README.md

 ## MAB & CMAB Implementation<a name=codes></a>

-The basic version of MAB and CMAB are very easy to implemenet.
+The most basic version of MAB and CMAB is very easy to implemenet.
 The value of an action (or arm) is the average reward which is calculated by

 $Q_{k}(a) = \frac{1}{k}\left(r_1 + r_2 + \cdots + r_k\right)$